Becky McDonald: Accolades

 Kelly has won and been nominated for a variety of awards for her portrayal of Becky.
-In 2009, she was named "Best Female Soap Star" at the TV Now Awards, "TV Soap Personality of the Year" at the Television and Radio Industries Club awards and "Best Actress" at the British Soap Awards.
-At the 2009 TV Choice & TV Quick Awards, Kelly was named "Best Actress".
+In 2009, she was named Best Female Soap Star at the TV Now Awards, TV Soap Personality of the Year at the Television and Radio Industries Club awards and Best Actress at the British Soap Awards.
+At the 2009 TV Choice & TV Quick Awards, Kelly was named Best Actress.

-In 2008, Kelly was nominated for the "Outstanding Serial Drama Performance" award at the National Television Awards.
-At the British Soap Awards, Kelly was nominated for "Best Actress", "Best Comedy Performance" and "Best On-Screen Partnership" with Neilson.
-The following year she was again nominated for "Best On-Screen Partnership", this time with Gregson and "Sexiest Female".
-At the 2009 "Inside Soap Awards", Kelly received a nomination for "Best Actress".
-The following year at the Inside Soap Awards Kelly was nominated "Best Actress" and Becky and Steve were nominated for "Best Wedding".
-In 2010, Kelly was nominated for "Serial Drama Performance" at the National Television Awards.
-The same year saw Kelly and co-star Gregson win the "Bride And Doom" partnership award at the "All About Soap Awards".
-Kelly also garnered nominations for "Best On-Screen Partnership" with Gregson and "Best Actress" at the British Soap Awards.
+In 2008, Kelly was nominated for the Outstanding Serial Drama Performance award at the National Television Awards.
+At the British Soap Awards, Kelly was nominated for Best Actress, Best Comedy Performance and Best On-Screen Partnership with Neilson.
+The following year, she was again nominated for Best On-Screen Partnership, this time with Gregson, and Sexiest Female.
+At the 2009 "Inside Soap Awards", Kelly received a nomination for Best Actress.
+The following year at the Inside Soap Awards, Kelly was nominated for Best Actress, while Becky and Steve were nominated for Best Wedding.
+In 2010, Kelly was nominated for Serial Drama Performance at the National Television Awards.
+The same year saw Kelly and co-star Gregson win the Bride And Doom partnership award at the All About Soap Awards.
+Kelly also garnered nominations for Best On-Screen Partnership (with Gregson) and Best Actress at the British Soap Awards.
 In February 2011, Kelly was nominated for Best Actress at the Soap Bubbles Awards.
-Kelly was again nominated for "Best Actress" at the 2011 British Soap Awards.
-At the TVTimes "Corrie Awards", Becky and Steve were nominated in the category of "Best Couple", whilst Becky herself was nominated for "Best Female Character".
-In January 2012, Kelly won the award for "Best Serial Performance" at the National Television Awards.
-In April 2012 Kelly won the award for 'Best Exit' at the 2012 British Soap Awards, whilst 'Becky's Final Farewell' was voted best single episode.
+Kelly was again nominated for Best Actress at the 2011 British Soap Awards.
+At the TVTimes Corrie Awards, Becky and Steve were nominated in the category of Best Couple, while Becky herself was nominated for Best Female Character".
+In January 2012, Kelly won the award for Best Serial Performance at the National Television Awards.
+In April 2012, Kelly won the award for Best Exit at the 2012 British Soap Awards, while 'Becky's Final Farewell' was voted best single episode.